torvalds/linux/Documentation/x86/boot.rst

 Protocol:	ALL
 ============	=================

-  If this field is nonzero, the root defaults to readonly.
+  If this field is yesnzero, the root defaults to readonly.
 The use of this field is deprecated; use the "ro" or "rw" options on the command line instead.